Ocean's Twelve: Production

 The script was reworked when Julia Roberts learned she was pregnant with twins.

-The film was shot in 2004 in Atlantic City, New Jersey, St. Petersburg, Florida and in Las Vegas at the Bellagio Hotel.
-Filming also took place in Chicago, Amsterdam, Paris, Monte Carlo, Lake Como (at George Clooney's Villa in Laglio), Rome and Castellammare del Golfo in Sicily.
-The production spent three weeks in the Netherlands; scenes were filmed in the KattenKabinet, the Hotel Pulitzer, Haarlem railway station, and The Hague City Hall.
+The film was shot in 2003 in Atlantic City, New Jersey; in St. Petersburg, Florida; and in Las Vegas at the Bellagio Hotel.
+Filming also took place in Chicago, Amsterdam, Paris, Monte Carlo, Lake Como (at Villa Erba in Cernobbio), Rome, and Castellammare del Golfo in Sicily.
+The production spent three weeks in the Netherlands; scenes were filmed in the KattenKabinet, the Hotel Pulitzer, the Haarlem railway station, and The Hague City Hall.
 In Paris, scenes were shot at the Sorbonne, the Australian Embassy, and the Gare du Nord.
 Afterwards, filming moved to Italy.
 The Monte Carlo Casino and the Villa Erba (on Lake Como) also served as filming locations.